Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-As we have previously stated, we assumed that the phase calibrator is point-like (i.e. same amplitude on all baselines and zero phase).
-However, with VLBI arrays, many calibrators are slightly resolved.
+As previously stated in Part 1, we assumed the phase calibrator is point-like (i.e., with the same amplitude on all baselines and zero phase).
+However, in VLBI arrays, many calibrators are slightly resolved.
 Imaging the phase reference source is always a useful step.

 3A.
 Imaging 101

-The figure above summarises the imaging process (using our phase calibrator as an example) and we shall go through this in the following section.
-If you remember from the lectures, we can represent the visibilities measured by an interferometer, $\mathsf{V} ( u , v )$, with the following equation: $$\mathsf{V} ( u , v ) \approx \iint _ { l m } \mathsf { B } ( l , m ) e ^ { - 2 \pi i ( u l + v m ) } \mathrm{d}l \mathrm{d}m$$ where $\mathsf { B } ( l , m )$ is the sky brightness distribution, $l,m$ are directional cosines and $u,v$ are the coordinates (defined as perpendicular to the source).
-From the lectures, you will remember that a key factor in interferometric observations is that we have an unfilled uv-plane i.e. we are not sensitive to all spatial frequencies.
-This makes imaging a fundamentally more difficult problem because we have to deal with arrays with 'holes' in them (also known as sparse arrays).
-This makes directly Fourier transforming the visibilities nigh-on impossible.
+The figure above summarises the imaging process, using our phase calibrator as an example, and we will discuss this in the following section.
+If you recall from the lectures, we can represent the visibilities measured by an interferometer, $\mathsf{V} ( u , v )$, with the following equation, $$\mathsf{V} ( u , v ) \approx \iint _ { l m } \mathsf { B } ( l , m ) e ^ { - 2 \pi i ( u l + v m ) } \mathrm{d}l \mathrm{d}m,$$ where $\mathsf { B } ( l , m )$ represents the sky brightness distribution, $ l$ and $ m$ are the directional cosines on the sky, and $u$ and $v$ denote the projected baseline vectors (and their conjugates).
+From the lectures, you will recall that a key factor in interferometric observations is that we have an unfilled $uv$ plane; that is, we are not sensitive to all spatial frequencies.
+This makes imaging a fundamentally more difficult problem because we must deal with arrays that have 'holes' in them (also referred to as sparse arrays).
+Consequently, directly performing a Fourier transform on the visibilities becomes nearly impossible.

-To get around this, we can define a sampling function, $\mathsf{S}(u,v)$, which is equal to 1 where there is a measurement on the $uv$ plane and 0 otherwise.
-The sampling function is easy to determine because we know exactly where our antennas are at all times, so we therefore know where on the $uv$ plane they will occupy.
-A good way to visualise $uv$ plane is to imagine the apparent movement of the antennas across the course of the observations as if you were looking at the Earth from the location of the source.
+To get around this, we define a sampling function, $\mathsf{S}(u,v)$, which equals 1 when there is a measurement on the $uv$ plane and 0 otherwise.
+The sampling function is straightforward to determine because we know exactly where our antennas are positioned at all times, and consequently, we know the locations they will occupy on the $uv$ plane.
+A good way to visualise the $uv$ plane is to imagine the apparent movement of the antennas throughout the observations, as if you were observing the Earth from the location of the source.

-Sounds simple eh?
+Sounds simple, eh?
 Not so!
-The next step, namely the deconvolution of the PSF from the dirty image, is a little more complicated than it sounds.
-The deconvolution process is called an 'ill-posed' problem in mathematics.
-What this means is that, without some assumptions, solutions to deconvolution are often not unique i.e. there are many variants of $\mathsf{B}(l,m)$ that would satisfy the equation.
-In addition to this, the algorithms used to perform deconvolution can be highly non-linear and can diverge from 'good' solutions.
+The next step, namely the deconvolution of the PSF from the dirty image, is a bit more complicated than it sounds.
+The deconvolution process is referred to as an 'ill-posed' problem in mathematics.
+This means that, without some assumptions, solutions to deconvolution are often not unique, i.e., there are many variants of the sky brightness, $\mathsf{B}(l,m)$, that would satisfy the equation.
+Additionally, the algorithms used to perform deconvolution are non-linear and may diverge from 'good' solutions.

-To help the deconvolution process, we can apply a range of assumptions in order to guide the deconvolution process towards to the most likely sky brightness distribution.
-These assumptions are often physically based, e.g. the assumption that $\mathsf{B}(l,m)$ is always positive, but the assumptions can vary slightly with each different deconvolution algorithm.
+To aid the deconvolution process, we can apply a range of assumptions to guide it toward the most likely sky brightness distribution.
+These assumptions are often based on physical principles, such as the requirement that $\mathsf{B}(l,m)$ is always positive; however, the specifics can vary with each different deconvolution algorithm.

-The most commonly used string of algorithms are the CLEAN variants which we shall discuss here.
-The standard CLEAN algorithm (either Hogbom or Clark) assumes that the sky is sparse, i.e. radio sources are far from each other and that the sky brightness distribution can be represented by point sources (i.e. delta functions).
-The CLEAN algorithm goes through many cycles in which it identifies the brightest pixels and then removes 10% (the default value) of the flux density at each of these pixels and records the value and position in a model image.
-CLEAN then calculates the contribution of these removed pixels convolved with the PSF and subtracts it from the dirty image.
-This is known as a 'minor cycle'.
+The most commonly used string of algorithms is the CLEAN variants, which we shall discuss here.
+The standard CLEAN algorithm (either Högbom or Clark) assumes that the sky is sparse, meaning that radio sources are far from each other, and that the sky brightness distribution can be represented by point sources (i.e., delta functions).
+The CLEAN algorithm goes through many cycles in which it identifies the brightest pixels, removes 10% (the default value) of the flux density at each of these pixels, and records the value and position in a model image.
+CLEAN then calculates the contribution of these removed pixels by convolving the removed flux it with the PSF, and then subtracts it from the dirty image.
+This is known as a 'minor cycle.'

-After a certain number of minor cycles, the model is the Fourier transformed and subtracted from the visibility data, which are then re-Fourier transformed back to make a new dirty image, which will have less bright emission and fewer contributions from the dirty beam.
-This is known as a 'major cycle'.
-These cycles are continued until the final dirty image (or the 'residual image') is indistinguishable from noise.
-The following gif shows the CLEAN process on the 1848+283 phase calibrator we are about to image.
-You can see how the model gets built up and the contribution from the PSF reduces over each major cycle and each CLEAN iteration (which removes the 10% from the brightest pixel).
+After a certain number of minor cycles, the model is Fourier transformed and subtracted from the visibility data, which is then re-Fourier transformed to create a new dirty image that has less bright emission and fewer contributions from the dirty beam.
+This process is known as a 'major cycle'.
+These cycles continue until the final dirty image (or 'residual image') is indistinguishable from noise.
+The following GIF demonstrates the CLEAN process on the 1848+283 phase calibrator we are about to image.
+You can see how the model is built up and how the contribution from the PSF decreases with each major cycle and each CLEAN iteration (which removes 10% from the brightest pixel).

-Once deconvolution is complete and the residual image looks close to noise, the model is convolved with the synthesised beam and added (without all the horrible sidelobes) back into the data.
-The synthesised or restoring beam is an idealised Gaussian fit to the PSF and can be thought of as the effective resolution of the interferometer array.
-The final image is shown in the right most panel of the figure at the start of this section.
-The synthesised beam size is represented by the elliptical overlay in the bottom left of the figure.
+Once deconvolution is complete and the residual image appears close to noise, the model is convolved with the synthesised beam and added back into the data (without the undesirable PSF sidelobes).
+The synthesised or restoring beam is an idealised Gaussian fit to the PSF and can be considered the effective resolution of the interferometer array.
+The final image is shown in the rightmost panel of the figure at the beginning of this section.
+The synthesised beam size is represented by the elliptical overlay in the bottom left corner of the figure.

 3B.
 Determining the imaging parameters